Why Android won’t be getting App Ops anytime soon

 What Google should do to resurrect App Ops

-Google left the App Ops framework in Android 4.4.2, a sign that the corporate isn’t sticking its head within the sand?
+Google left the App Ops framework in Android 4.4.2, a sign that the corporation isn’t sticking its head within the sand?
 “Seeing it someplace in the working gadget way, we’re more than likely going to peer it again one day,” mentioned Devote.

 “The overwhelming majority of this is not an easy coding challenge.
 We are happy that Google makes a selection to be conservative in this respect, as Android app developers,” Linden said.

-He estimated that the handiest 5 % of the work could be to get the new permissioning adaptation to perform.
+He estimated that the handiest 5 % of the work could be to get the new permissions adaptation to perform.
 The rest of the trouble would need to be devoted to determining how to migrate older apps to work with the new permissions scheme.